-Statement of Medians Fee Program Planned Expenditures and Changes in Fund Balance
+Statement of Medians Facilities Fee Program Planned Expenditures and Changes in Fund Balance

 The purpose of the Median Fee is to mitigate the impacts of development projects on landscape medians.
+There is a reasonable relationship between the fee and its purpose because the fee is calculated to reflect the proportionate impact the development will have on street medians measured by the cost estimate.